eirikeg1/Study-Notes/IN4120 - Søketeknologi/Week 3 - Index construction.md

 ## Simple approach
 * Maintain big main index
-* New docs to into small auxilary index
+* New docs to into small auxiliary index
 * Search across both, merge results
 * Deletions #todo
-* Periodically re-intex into one main index
+* Periodically re-index into one main index

 ### Problems
 *

 ## Uptime
-* If a non-fault-tolerant system with 1000 nodes, each node has 99.9% uptime, what is the uptime of the system?
+* If a non-fault-tolerant system with 1000 nodes, each node has 99.9% up-time, what is the up-time of the system?
 * Answer: 63%